Our Blog

 The Complete Guide to Bulking and Cutting

-Bulking has been around since the late 19th century, and is referenced by early bodybuilders such as Charles Atlas, Bernarr McFadden, Eugen Sandow, and Arthur Saxon.
-The initial definition of the term was simply putting on body mass.
-However, in bodybuilding, cutting more specifically refers to the act of eating in a caloric surplus to gain lean body mass.
+The practice traces back to the late 19th century, referenced by early bodybuilders like Charles Atlas, Bernarr McFadden, Eugen Sandow, and Arthur Saxon.
+The initial use of the word simply meant putting on body mass.
+In modern bodybuilding, the definition is more specific: bulking is a phase of eating in a caloric surplus to gain lean body mass, while cutting is the corresponding phase of eating in a caloric deficit to lose fat mass.

 The Complete Guide to Bulking and Cutting